commons-app/commons-app-documentation/Category-suggestions-(readme).md

 **Sample response:**

-    CATEGORIES FOUND[Hamilton Gardens, Ornamental ponds, 2008 in New Zealand, Ponds in New Zealand, Japanese gardens in New Zealand, Trees in New Zealand, Sheds in New Zealand]
+    [Hamilton Gardens, Ornamental ponds, 2008 in New Zealand, Ponds in New Zealand, Japanese gardens in New Zealand, Trees in New Zealand, Sheds in New Zealand]

 ***